 Faculty of Chemistry, Silesian University of Technology, Gliwice, Poland.
 Thesis: “ Study of the degradation process of high molecular weight polyglycidol” in the field of polymer science

-Laboratory of Functional Macromolecules, Siec Badawcza Lukasiewicz-PORT Polish Center for Technology Development, Wrocław, Poland
+Functional Macromolecules Research Group, Siec Badawcza Lukasiewicz-PORT Polish Center for Technology Development, Wrocław, Poland

 Apr 2019 – Dec 2019 Project manager

 Université de Strasbourg, CNRS, Institut de Science et d’Ingénierie Supramoléculaires, Strasbourg, France

 Apr 2017 – Apr 2019 Project manager